aspose-imaging/Aspose.Imaging-Products/imaging/java/conversion/odg-to-j2k/_index.md

     {{% blocks/products/pf/agp/content h2="" %}}

-Aspose.Imaging API is an image processing solution to create, modify, draw or convert images with in applications.
-Aspose.Imaging is a fast API for Image processing, including but not limited to image conversions and manipulations such as drawing, working with graphic primitives, image transformations, export and conversion to multiple formats.
-Its a standalone library and does not depend on any software for image operations.
-One can easily add high performance image conversion feature with native APIs within projects.
-These are 100% private on premise APIs and files are processed at your own servers. ‎‎
+Aspose.Imaging API is an image processing solution to create, modify, draw or convert images (photos) within applications.
+It offers: cross-platform Image processing, including but not limited to conversions between various image formats (including uniform multi-page or multi-frame image processing), modifications such as drawing, working with graphic primitives, transformations (resize, crop, flip&rotate, binarization, grayscale, adjust), advanced image manipulation features (filtering, dithering, masking, deskewing), and memory optimization strategies.
+It’s a standalone library and does not depend on any software for image operations.
+One can easily add high-performance image conversion features with native APIs within projects.
+These are 100% private on-premise APIs and images are processed at your servers.

     {{% /blocks/products/pf/agp/content %}}